-This is ordinary rock salt (sodium chloride - table salt).
+Sodium Chloride is ordinary rock salt.
 Sodium chloride itself is not corrosive to concrete, but can still damage new concrete as described above.
 Many ice melt products include a blend of sodium chloride, magnesium chloride, calcium chloride, or other compounds.
 Some of these compounds can actually be corrosive to the portland cement in the concrete, which can cause pits to form in the surface of the sidewalk.
 This is in addition to the flaking which can occur from the freeze/thaw cycles.